didicayu/Social-Media-WebProject/README.md

-# Second Deliverable - Social Media Project
+# Final Deliverable - Social Media Project
 Our project aims to explore the relationship between social media engagement and consumer behavior.
 By analyzing interactions between users, brands, and products/services, we intend to understand how social media influences purchasing decisions.

 The data model depicts three main entities: Social Media Users (with their interactions), Brands/Companies, and Products/Services, with various relationships among them.
 Users engage with multiple brands and products/services, while brands target multiple users and offer various products/services.